-This Official Statement, which includes the cover page, inside front cover pages hereof and appendices hereto, does not constitute an offering of any security other than of the City of Goodyear, Arizona (the "City"), General Obligation Bonds, Series 2019 (the "Project Bonds") and General Obligation Refunding Bonds, Series 2019 (together with the Project Bonds, the "Bonds").
+This Official Statement, which includes the cover page, inside front cover page hereof and appendices hereto, does not constitute an offering of any security other than of the City of Goodyear, Arizona (the "City"), General Obligation Refunding Bonds, Series 2020 (the "Bonds").
 This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, and there shall be no sale of the Bonds by any person in any jurisdiction in which it is unlawful to make such offer, solicitation or sale.